kingingkingdoms/Millionaires-Digest-Mutual-Friends/readme.txt

 == Description ==

-Allow users to discover, have, and see mutual friends they have in common by the Founder & CEO of the Millionaire's Digest with the thanks of SuitePlugins for the original plugin!
+Allow users to have and discover mutual friends they have in common made by the Founder & CEO of the Millionaire's Digest with the thanks of SuitePlugins for the original plugin!

 == Installation ==